Dark-Knight-Rises/Logseq/pages/Books.md

 	- ### Three Key Lessons
 		- Use one of these four deep work strategies, but be intentional about it.
 			- The monastic approach.
 It means shutting yourself off completely, for example by moving to a cabin in the woods to write a novel, and not come back until it’s finished.
+			- The bimodal approach.
+This prioritizes deep work above everything else.
+You could set a 4-6 hour block each day for deep work.
 			-
 	- ### Thoughts
 -